 UACR urine test

-The earliest way to find out if you are at risk for chronic kidney disease (CKD) is by taking a UACR (urine albumin-to-creatinine ratio) test once a year.
-A UACR test can detect how much small protein, called albumin, is in your urine.
-This is the earliest indicator of kidney damage.
+An early way to find out if you may have chronic kidney disease (CKD) is by taking a UACR (urine albumin-to-creatinine ratio) test once a year.
+A UACR test can detect how much small protein, called albumin, is in your urine, which is one of the earliest indicators of CKD or kidney damage.
 A damaged kidney can’t filter as well as it should and lets some protein pass into the urine.
 A healthy kidney doesn’t let any protein pass into the urine.

-A UACR test is usually the earliest indicator of kidney damage, but isn’t always part of a routine health screening and is different from usual urinalysis tests that are commonly used at doctor’s appointments, so be sure to ask your healthcare provider specifically for a UACR test.
+A UACR urine test isn’t always part of a routine health screening and is different from usual urinalysis tests that are commonly used at doctor appointments, so be sure to ask your healthcare provider specifically for a UACR urine test.

 Kidney function test (eGFR)